-Let’s face it — we don’t always have the time or motivation to go to the gym.
-The good news is you don’t have to go to a gym or buy special equipment to stay in shape.
+You don’t have to go to a gym or buy special equipment to stay in shape.
 There are a variety of exercises that you can do from the comfort of your own home.
 Here’s five moves you can try to squeeze in a workout from just about anywhere:

 By strengthening your core muscles, planks keep your mid-section toned and may help ease back pain.
 Planks also increase flexibility in posterior muscle groups, improve balance and posture, and help elevate your mood by allowing certain muscles to release tension and relax.

 Place your wrists on the ground in line with your elbows and hold your elbows right under your shoulders.
 Next, push your body up and keep your chin close to your neck.
 Contract your abdominals, tailbone, and thighs, and hold for at least 15 seconds.
 Rest for one minute and repeat three to four more times.

 Squats help work the whole body, increasing metabolism, burning fat, and improving posture.
 When not performed correctly, however, you can get injured.
 To avoid injury, make sure you have the proper technique down before you start.

 While standing, keep your back straight push and your backside out.
 This means keeping a neutral spine with your shoulders up.
 Next, as you squat downwards, keep your knees in line with your feet and lower yourself until your hips are lower than your knees.

 Push-ups not only build chest strength, but work core muscles as well.
 This supports better posture and prevention of back pain.
 Because push-ups require the work of so many muscles, they can also be a big calorie-burner, which is great if you’re looking to shed pounds.